Your Service Charges

 The service charges that you pay as a leaseholder are your share of the cost of managing the property, block or estate that you live in.
 It also goes towards paying for services provided by us and carrying out repairs to the communal parts of the block or estate as well as individual charges.

 All of these charges are made in accordance with your lease.
-If you would like a copy of your lease or have any queries about service charges you can give the leasehold team a call on 0800 111 4242 / 01633 620 111.
+If you would like a copy of your lease or have any queries about service charges please contact us.

 What charges are included?

-- Buildings insurance – to insure your flat against structural, fire or severe weather damage. (it does not cover general wear or tear, nor for the contents inside your home) You can read our current insurance summary, which runs to 31 March 2017 here.
+- Buildings insurance – to insure your flat against structural, fire or severe weather damage. (it does not cover general wear or tear, nor for the contents inside your home) We renew this for you every year.

 Ground rent is the rent charged for the land on which the property is built.
 It is not a rent for the actual property itself.
-We charge leaseholders a fixed annual ground rent of between £10 and £30, in accordance with the lease.
+We charge you a fixed annual ground rent of between £10 and £30, in accordance with your lease.